ComposableFi/composable/book/src/pallets/bonded-finance.md

 # Bonded Finance

-A pallet providing means of submitting and maintaining bond offers.
+*A pallet providing means of submitting and maintaining bond offers.*

+---

 ## Overview